winkjs/wink-bm25-text-search/README.md

 <img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >

 Add fast in-memory semantic search to your application using **`wink-bm25-text-search`**.
-It is a part of [wink](http://winkjs.org/) — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

 It is based on state-of-the-art text search algorithm — BM25 — a Probabilistic Relevance Framework for document retrieval.
 It's [API](#api) offers a rich set of features:

 1. **Scalable Design** allows easy addition/customization of features like **geolocation** and more.